 Along the Connecticut coast, sea level has risen 10-11 inches per century (Runkle et al., 2017).
 The current mean sea level trend at Bridgeport, CT (NOAA 8467150) is 0.00942 feet/year based on regionally corrected mean sea level data over 53 years.
-This gauge was selected to represent the project site since it was the closest long term gauge to the project location.
-Current USACE guidance on sea level change (SLC) (USACE, 2013) outlines the development of three scenarios:

-Low, Intermediate, and High (Figure 4).
+The Bridgeport gauge was selected to represent the project site since it was the closest long term gauge to the project location.
+Current USACE guidance on sea level change (SLC) (USACE, 2013, 2019b) outlines the development of three scenarios: Low, Intermediate, and High (Figure 4).
 Over a period of 50 years, from 2024 the USACE curves predict increases of 0.4 ft, 0.9 ft, and 2.5 ft for the low, intermediate, and high scenarios, respectively.
+Table 2 provides the expected changes in sea level at 5 year increments within the 50 year project economic lifecycle as well as over the 100 year adaptation horizon.
+As with Figure 4, these sea level change values are relative to the base year of 1992, which corresponds to the midpoint of the current National Tidal Datum Epoch of 1983-2001.
 The CT DEEP is required by Public Act 18-82 to publish Connecticut sea level change scenarios updated by the Connecticut Institute for Resilience and Climate Adaptation (CIRCA) at the University of Connecticut.
 CIRCA's recommended sea level change scenario is an increase of 0.5 m (20 inches) by 2050.
-This 2050 estimate lies slightly above the USACE Intermediate scenario.
+This 2050 estimate lies above the USACE Intermediate scenario.